 about printing track plans and construction templates

-To print the current template only, click the print > print current template menu item (or press F11).
+To print the current template only, click the output > print the control template menu item (or press F11).

-To print an entire track plan, click the print > print entire pad menu item (or press CTRL-F11)
+To print an entire track plan, click the output > print background templates (track plan) menu item (or press CTRL-F11)

 A print preview screen appears, showing how the track plan will be fitted on the pages.

-You can print at a reduced size by selecting the print > enlarge / reduce size menu options.
+You can print at a reduced size by selecting the output > enlarge / reduce size for print menu options.
 A useful feature is the fit single page option, which reduces the printout sufficiently to just fit on a single sheet of paper.

-Please click the what? button (arrowed above) on the print pages window for more detailed notes about printing track plans and templates.
+Please click the ? help button on the print pages dialog for more detailed notes about printing track plans and templates.

 Here is a scan showing a typical printed template page: